Azure/terraform-azurerm-avm-ptn-avd-lza-managementplane/README.md

 ### <a name="input_tags"></a> [tags](#input\_tags)

-Description: Map of tags to assign to the Key Vault resource.
+Description: The map of tags to be applied to the resource

 Type: `map(any)`

-Default: `null`
+Default: `{}`

 ### <a name="input_time_zone"></a> [time\_zone](#input\_time\_zone)